breezy-weather/breezy-weather/README.md

 English (and regional variants) and French translations are maintained by repo maintainers, but they are open to proofreading/improvements.
 You will need to make a pull request, as we didn’t find a way to make these languages in suggestion-only mode in Weblate (let us know if you find anything).

+For unit formatting, we use [Unicode data](https://www.unicode.org/cldr/charts/47/summary/root.html) as much as possible.
+If you believe there is an error, please [open a discussion](https://github.com/breezy-weather/breezy-weather/discussions/categories/general) with evidences that the changes you suggest is the recommendation for your language.

 # Contact us